cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-With the decoded JWT available, we can hash-and-salt the `sub` value, and use it as a unique identifier for the current user.
+With the decoded JWT available, we can hash and salt the `sub` value, and use it as a unique identifier for the current user.
 To do this, we'll use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), which is available inside the Workers runtime.
-Taking the `SALT` value, a secret that we'll set later in the tutorial as we prepare to publish the project, and combining it with the `sub` value, we'll create a SHA-256 digest of the value, convert it into a valid string, and put the JWT in Workers KV using the encrypted ID as a key:
+We'll combine the `SALT` value, a secret that we'll set later in the tutorial, with the `sub` value.
+By creating a SHA-256 digest of these combined strings, we can then use it as the key for storing the user's JWT in Workers KV:

 ```js
 const persistAuth = async exchange => {